wso2/docs-mi/en/docs/reference/connectors/smpp-connector/smpp-inbound-endpoint-example.md

 <img src="{{base_path}}/assets/img/integrate/connectors/smpp-inboundep-example.png" title="SMPP Inbound Endpoint" width="800" alt="SMPP Inbound Endpoint"/>

-## Set up the inbound endpoint using micro integrator
+## Set up the inbound endpoint

 1. Follow the steps in [create integration project]({{base_path}}/develop/create-integration-project/) guide to set up the Integration Project.

-2. Create a sequence to process the message.<br/>
-   In this example, we will just log the message for simplicity, but in a real world use case, this can be any message mediation.
+2. Create a sequence to process the message.
+In this example, we will just log the message for simplicity, but in a real-world use case, this can be any message mediation.

    ```xml
    <?xml version="1.0" encoding="UTF-8"?>